The 2015 Solo and Small Firm Legal Technology Guide (Table of Contents)

 Sharon D. Nelson, Esq., John W. Simek and Michael C. Maschke

 This annual guide is the only one of its kind written to help solo and small firm lawyers find the best technology for their dollar.
-You’ll find the most current information and recommendations on computers, servers, networking equipment, legal software, printers, security products, smartphones, the iPad, and anything else a law office might need.
-It’s written in clear, easily understandable language to make implementation easier if you choose to do it yourself, or you can use it in conjunction with your IT consultant.
-Either way you’ll learn how to make technology work for you.
+You’ll find the most current information and recommendations on computers, servers, networking equipment, legal software, printers, security products, smartphones, tablets, and anything else a law office might need.
+It’s written in clear, easily understandable language to make implementation easier if you choose to do it yourself, or use it in conjunction with your IT consultant.
+Either way, you’ll learn how to make technology work for you

 Most lawyers now encounter PDFs, and many own Adobe Acrobat--the most widely used software for working with PDFs.
 But most attorneys are confused about how to work efficiently with PDFs.
 Adobe Acrobat in One Hour for Lawyers is written for lawyers and legal professionals who want to be more organized by making better use of PDFs.

 Amicus Attorney in One Hour for Lawyers (2000) (Table of Contents)

 Here is the clear, concise information you need to maximize Amicus’s powerful file manager, contact manager, calendar, time sheets, and call center features.
 Author Dave Bilinsky includes more than 100 screen shots that support the book’s easy explanations, as well as a variety of real-world examples.
 This book also shares helpful guidance for integrating Amicus Attorney into Word and WordPerfect, as well as dozens of keyboard shortcuts.

 Android Apps in One Hour for Lawyers (2013) (Table of Contents)